-Articulation Disorder is the inability to produce sounds correctly.
+Articulation disorder is the inability to produce sounds correctly.
 Sounds may be distorted, left off, or changed.
 By the age of 8 all sounds should be produced accurately.

 Both children and adults can present with an articulation disorder.
-Adults may present with an articulation disorder left from childhood or they may have acquired it later due to head trauma, stroke or disease.
+Adults may present with an articulation disorder left from childhood or they may have acquired it later due to head trauma, stroke, or disease.

-Articulation therapy is recommended upon the following:
+Articulation therapy is recommended based on the following:

 - Evaluation of speech developmental norms (refer to chart below)

-- Intelligibility (i.e., how well is the person understood by others),
+- Intelligibility (i.e., how well is the person understood by others)

 - Error patterns